viamrobotics/docs/docs/tutorials/try-viam-color-detection.md

 linkTitle: "Try Viam: Color Detection"
 weight: 1
 type: "docs"
-description: "Instructions for using the Vision Service in the Viam app to detect a colors with the Viam Rover."
+description: "Instructions for using the Vision Service in the Viam app to detect a color with the Viam Rover."
 ---

 ## Introduction